krish-rm/module-1_homework/upload-data.md

 docker ps
 ```

-Go to local dirctory of Docker-compose and Csv Files
+Go to local directory of Docker-compose and Csv Files

 ```bash
 docker-compose up -d